Money in Vietnam: A Tourist Guide to ATMs, Cards and Exchange

 • 20k and 500k are also in a similar shade.
 Be very careful with these two!

-• The most common scam is when you pay with 500k, the payee then secretly switches it to 20k and pretends he only received 20k.
+• The most common scam is when you pay with 500k, the receiver then secretly switches it to 20k and pretends he only received 20k.
 Taxi drivers are known to do this.
 They start being aggressive, it can get ugly quickly.
 Change 500k notes to smaller ones at reputable establishments!

 How much cash to bring to Vietnam?